speechly/docs/content/dev-tools/_index.md

 # Speechly libraries

 We offer [a variety of libraries](/dev-tools/overview) for integrating Speechly to your application.
 Our high-level [Client libraries](/client-libraries/), available for for Web, React, iOS, and Android, are the most advanced.
-They make it easier to interact with the Speechly gRPC API in a conforming way, and you should use them whenever possible.
+They make it easy to interact with the Speechly gRPC API in a conforming way, and we recommend using them whenever possible.

 # Dashboard